olumidesan/scrabble/DevFlow.md

 - Cater for shaky connections.
 Currently, if connection gets lost, there are socketio errors
 - Add weights to bag view
+- Fix shaky connection issue that causes turns not to be updated on both score and state/props